zhangjiangen11/tabletop-club/docs/README.md

 make.bat html
 ```

-You can then visit the documentation by opening `_build/html/index.html` in the web browser of your choice.
+You can then view the documentation by opening `_build/html/index.html` in the
+web browser of your choice.

 ## Cleaning